jenschlot/terraform-ibm-powervs-sap/submodules/power_instance/README.md

 # Module power_instance
 This module creates and configures a PowerVS instance for SAP in the Power Virtual Server service of choice.
 The instances can be created for different use cases like HANA, Netweaver etc based on the inputs provided like image, profile etc.

-## Prerequisites
-- Installation of 'Secure infrastructure on VPC for regulated industries' catalog provision of version v1.7.1 or above.
-- Installation of 'Power infrastructure for regulated industries' catalog provision of version v4.0.0 or above.

 ## Usage
 ```hcl
 provider "ibm" {